 - Shelter-in-place or stay-at-home orders are included under the definition of local quarantine or isolation orders, but those orders must be what's preventing an employee from working in order to be eligible for leave under this qualifying reason.

 - Congress has passed separate stimulus measures in the CARES Act that may help your company address economic hardship for businesses in light of the COVID-19 pandemic.

-See below for a visual guide on who’s eligible for Emergency Paid Sick Leave and Emergency Family and Medical Leave under the FFCRA, as well as how each type of leave works.
+See below for a visual guide of qualified Emergency Paid Sick Leave and Emergency Family and Medical Leave under the FFCRA, as well as how each type of leave works.

 START & END DATE

-You will be blocked from scheduling more paid leave time than is provided under the FFCRA (roughly two weeks for EPSL, ten weeks for EFML).
+You will be blocked from scheduling more paid leave time than is allowed under the FFCRA (roughly two weeks for EPSL, ten weeks for EFML).

 EMPLOYER CONTRIBUTION TO LEAVE PAY (optional)

-In Justworks, employers have the option to pay only the amount that they are required under the FFCRA, or they can choose to “top up” that amount, if the employee’s regular pay is more than the applicable FFCRA cap.
+In Justworks, employers have the option to pay only the amount that tax creditable under the FFCRA, or they can choose to “top up” that amount, if the employee’s regular pay is more than the applicable FFCRA cap.